kennjr/rick-morty/README.md

 ## Support
+> [!IMPORTANT]
+> This was an educational project, meant to practice what I'd learned

 For any support report an issue on this repository, I'll work on it and update the codebase as soon as I can.